devN0/splitwise/README.md

 [//]: # (NOTE: In springboot if you are building a command line application then your main application class should implement CommandLineRunner interface)

+** C O N C E P T S **

+- Spring Annotation - by using @Controller, @Service, @Repository
+  - Spring makes the respective classes a singleton and saves them in spring context
+  - It allows us to inject the object of that class wherever we need by using @Autowired

+- @Autowired
+  -